-To be eligible to compete in the Parilla Leopard 125 class a competitor must hold a minimum non-restricted AKA B Grade Senior Licence, unless the option in rule 13.17.10 13.15.3(5) (addendum 2, 2012) is taken.
+To be eligible to compete in the Parilla Leopard 125 class a competitor must hold a minimum non-restricted AKA B Grade Senior Licence, unless the option in rule 13.17.10 is taken.

 - 1. Parilla Leopard RL 125cc and Parilla Leopard X 30 125cc engines only. - The Selattra Digital K Ignition Module (AKA20L green box) is the only Ignition Module allowed in this class. - The engine must be manufactured by IAME and Australian delivered and imported by Remo Racing Pty Ltd to be eligible for competition.
-Remo Racing Pty Ltd has all engine numbers recorded. - Technical Specifications for these engines form part of these rules and are available at www. karting.net.au
+Remo Racing Pty Ltd has all engine numbers recorded. - 4.
+Technical Specifications for these engines form part of these rules and are available at www. karting.net.au